-However, there are ways to defend against the disgruntled employee, dissatisfied client and competitor that is blogging anonymously and damaging your reputation.
+However, there are ways to defend against the disgruntled employee.
 If someone punches you in the nose then you have the right to punch back.
 I say, “Walk softly and carry a big keyboard.”

 Case In Point